A Bowl of Warmth and History

 - DO AHEAD: Using a slotted spoon, transfer matzo balls to bowls.
 Ladle soup over, top with dill, and season with pepper.

-To experience more Jewish and Middle Eastern history, culture and cuisine up close, join us on our Secrets of Egypt and the Nile itinerary, with a post-Egypt land program in Israel.
+To experience more Jewish and Middle Eastern history, culture and cuisine up close, join us on our Secrets of Egypt and the Nile itinerary, with a post-Egypt land package in Israel.